Babylon in the Book of Revelation

 Notice that Babylon here has to do with the sensuality and immorality of living for the fulfillment of human longings for purely selfish satisfaction.
 As we continue reading, it is yet a different voice speaking than the previous angel, but still referring to Babylon:

-There is a “sensual woman who sits as a queen” (verse 7) who thinks of herself as invincible.
+There is a “sensual woman who sits as a queen” (verse 7) (Babylon is referred to as a “queen” in Isaiah 47:5b) who thinks of herself as invincible.
 She is the opposite of humble thankfulness and submission to God.
 She is proud, sensual, self-glorified and self-satisfied.
 God’s judgment for this particular woman is swift and severe.
 Continuing on:

 The incredibly intertwined world economy is represented as a city, “Queen Babylon,” who everyone “observes” being destroyed and they grieve because of her destruction.
 Whether this represents a particular geographic local or the whole remains to be seen.
 The world’s merchants stand weeping over her because they made their living off of her.
 Even those shipmasters who distributed goods cry because of her ruin.
 This is a super destruction of global commerce because of the significance this “city” had.
 The individual hearts of those who loved her fell along with her!